nuthanc/angular_course/cmp-databinding-course/README.md

 * Author used recipeWasSelected event in recipe-list for recipe-item, but I used click event directly which led to lesser code
 * Components modified are recipe-list, recipe-item, recipes and recipe-detail

+### Allowing the User to add Ingredient to the Shopping List

+* Using Local references and passing them in Events or using ViewChild to get its value without passing in the method
+* Components changed: ShoppingEdit and ShoppingList